Local Network Access

 1. If request’s origin is a potentially trustworthy origin and request’s current URL’s origin is same origin with request’s origin, then return null.

-2. If connection’s IP address space is less public than clientAddressSpace, then return a network error.
+2. If connection’s IP address space is not equal to then request’s target IP address space, then return a network error.

 3. Return null.